This post was originally published December 2020 and was updated in December 2021.

 I explained how social engineering attacks can disrupt businesses in a video that covers several common first-party insuring agreements.
 In this article, I'm going to dig deeper into Social Engineering coverage, one of the insuring agreements I get asked about most by brokers.

-First, a definition.
 Social engineering is a general term for types of security incidents when malicious actors trick an individual into taking an action such as giving away sensitive information and/or credentials, making a transfer of company funds, or making purchases on their behalf.
 In contrast to more sophisticated ransomware exploits, social engineering enterprises may be run by individuals or by small, loosely organized crime cartels.
 Actors typically target younger, lower-level employees who tend to be more trusting and less wary of suspicious communications.

 A recent, high-profile example of social engineering in the wild was the widespread breach at Robinhood.
-On November 3rd, a threat actor called a customer service employee and eventually gained access to support systems containing customer information, like full names, and email addresses (and for some, zip codes and dates of birth).
+On November 3rd, a threat actor called a customer service employee and eventually gained access to support systems containing customer/personal information, like full names, and email addresses (and for some, zip codes and dates of birth).
 According to a blog post from Robinhood, the threat actor was able to obtain email addresses for 5 million customers, and full names for another 2 million.
 The threat actor demanded an extortion payment, but the amount has not been released.

 Small wonder then that many insurers refuse to offer non-standard social engineering issues.
 If they offer coverage for these risks, they often define them narrowly, leaving the onus of responsibility on insured organizations to train employees to resist manipulated action.